Ultimate Augusta Real Estate Investing Guide for 2026

 Employment Industry Diversity

-If you are a long-term investor, you can’t accept to risk your asset in an area with only a few major employers.
-Variety in the total number and varieties of industries is best.
-Variety keeps a decline or interruption in business activity for a single industry from hurting other business categories in the area.
-When most of your renters have the same company your lease revenue relies on, you’re in a high-risk position.
+When you are a long-term investor, you can't accept to compromise your investment in a community with only several major employers.
+Diversification in the total number and kinds of business categories is best.
+This keeps the stoppages of one industry or business from hurting the whole rental business.
+If most of your tenants work for the same employer your lease revenue depends on, you are in a difficult condition.

 Unemployment Rate